 The acquisition of W1 DC Pty Ltd (W1) is considered an asset acquisition, with \$350,000 of property, plant and equipment, and \$150,000 of intangible asset, in the form of customer contracts, acquired.
 The customer contracts usually had a 2 year service period remaining at the time of acquisition, therefore the value of these contracts has been amortised over 2 years, with \$75,000 amortisation expense recognised in 2019 and the remaining \$75,000 amortised in 2020.
+As at 30 June 2020, the carrying value of the customer contracts acquired is nil.
 Refer to Note 9.